haacked/haacked.com/_posts/2015/2015-06-26-git-migrate.markdown

 ![Second Commit - It's fixing time!](https://cloud.githubusercontent.com/assets/19977/8369478/2d2bd268-1b6f-11e5-893b-abeceefb4650.png)

 Each time I make a commit, the local `master` branch is updated to the new commit.
 Uh oh!
-I meant to create these two commits on a new branch creatively named `new-branch`.
+As in the scenario in the opening paragraph, I meant to create these two commits on a new branch creatively named `new-branch`.
 I better fix this up.

 So the first thing I do is create this branch without switching to it.